 Fueled by generosity: The importance of philanthropy to UMHS:Our ability to serve patients, discover new knowledge, train the next generation of science and medical professionals, recruit the best minds and provide excellent surroundings for all our activity depends heavily on the gifts we've received in the past -- and those we will receive in the future.

-Cancer Care at UMHS: For more than 25 years, our Comprehensive Cancer Center has helped lead the nation in caring for common and rare cancers, performing pathbreaking research, and training tomorrow's cancer specialists.
+Cancer Care at Michigan: For more than 25 years, our Comprehensive Cancer Center has helped lead the nation in caring for common and rare cancers, performing pathbreaking research, and training tomorrow's cancer specialists.

 Emergency services and Survival Flight: For patients from around the state, and beyond, who need emergency care and rapid air medical transportation, our skilled teams are here around the clock.